 Seljavallalaug Hot Spring

 Seljavallalaug is a free hot spring located in southern Iceland, a 30-minute drive from the famous Reynisfjara Black Sand Beach.
-More specifically, it is located within the town of Evindarhólar, which is approximately 2 hours east of the capital city of Reykjavík.
+It is located within the town of Evindarhólar.

 How to get to Seljavallalaug Hot Spring?